gmifflen/GabesSpreadsheetProcessor/README.md

-Sure, here's a simple README.md for your application:

----

 # Gabe's Spreadsheet Processor

 This application provides a simple graphical user interface for editing spreadsheet files.
 It allows you to remove specific columns from one or multiple files at once.